rimalim2009/DNN_Inverse_869-Jogan/README.md

 config_g5_400grid_gs.ini: Configuration file of the forward model used for production of the training datasets and inversion.

-config_g5_400grid_gs.ini: Detailed calculation of measured grain-size distribution of 869 Jogan tsunami from Sendai region, Japan.
+Post_interp_calculation.xlsx: Detailed calculation of measured grain-size distribution of 869 Jogan tsunami from Sendai region, Japan.